“How do you justify forcing small businesses to close while letting big-box stores stay open?”

 Journalist: “Why do you continue to put teachers and students at risk by not mandating smaller class sizes?”

 Ford: “I’ve always said that protecting the safety of our students and teachers is critical.
 But since I’m not a Doctor, when it comes to making decisions about class sizes or other medical decisions I always defer to our health command table* and our local medical officers of health.”

-*Note: the make-up of this large health command table has remained a mystery since the start of the pandemic.
+*Note: the make-up of this large health command table remained a mystery since the start of the pandemic.
 Ontario also has 34 different public health units, each with its own chief medical officer.
-This abdication of authority to faceless entity makes it intentionally difficult for Ford to be cornered.
+This abdication of authority to a faceless entity makes it intentionally difficult for Ford to be cornered.